orbs-network/membuffers/go/membufc/README.md

-# membufc Compiler
+# `membufc` Compiler

-These instructions are relevant only if you're trying to build the `membufc` compiler from source.
+Build instructions are relevant only if you're trying to build the `membufc` compiler from source.

 If you don't want to build from source, install the compiler with `brew install orbs-network/membuffers/membufc`.